mackun/test_repo_for_git_command/README.md

 -------------------------

 And I locate some bash-compatible shell scripts here
+These scripts are all composed of shell functions
-You could type the following command to get ready to use them
+You could only type the following command to get ready to use them
 ```bash
 source setup.sh
 ```